debrawu/python-api-challenge/README.md

 ![SHWindSpeedvsLatitude](https://user-images.githubusercontent.com/65466578/93414100-423f0380-f866-11ea-8599-9086b30e4685.png)

 In regards to wind speed, in the Northern Hemisphere, there seems to be little effect on the latitudinal location and the corresponding windspeend.
-However, with the Southern Hemisphere, as the location gets closer to the equator, the wind speed seems to be greater.
+However, with the Southern Hemisphere, as the location gets closer to the equator, the wind speed seems to be lesser.